traject/traject/README.md

   * Put them in their own gem
   * Make the end-user download them theirselves, possibly providing the ivy.xml's to do so for them.
+  * Oh, this applies to Marc4J jars used by the Marc4JReader too.

 * Various performance improvements, this is not optimized yet.
 Some improvements may challenge architecture, when they involve threading.